-The requirements of negligent valuation disputes may render ADR a more eligible approach.
-Techniques such as mediation, conciliation and the use of an executive tribunal have developed in certain specialist sectors in the US, in Australia and more recently, in the UK, encouraging parties to find a creative solution to their problem.
-The characteristics of these techniques, namely privacy, speed, third party expertise and a less formalistic approach, fit more closely with the characteristics of negligent valuation disputes examined in this paper.
-In the absence of a specialist tribunal like the Land and Environment Court, it is probable that it is in structured mediation or executive tribunal that solutions offering optimum resolution of negligent valuation disputes will be found.
+While arbitration has potentially offered an alternative dispute resolution mechanism, the requirements of negligent valuation disputes may render ADR a more eligible approach.
+Techniques such as mediation and mini-trial have developed in certain specialist sectors in the US, in Australia and more recently, in the UK.
+The characteristics of these techniques namely privacy, third party expertise and a less formalistic approach fit more closely with the characteristics of negligent valuation disputes examined above in this paper.
+In the absence of a specialist tribunal like the Land and Environment Court, it is probable that it is in structured mediation or 'senior executive appraisal' that solutions offering optimum resolution of negligent valuation disputes will be found.